 Meet Our Team

-Lola is a high school sophomore and has been playing soccer for five years.
+Lola is a high school junior and has been playing soccer for six years.
 Lola started playing soccer because she wanted to be a part of a team while also participating in a competitive activity.
 She also enjoys spending time with family and friends, going to the movies and cooking.
 Catch Lola on the court as she continues to play hard and have fun!

 Max Z. #5